Reports To: Crisis Lines Director

 About the Organization: Lines for Life is a non-profit dedicated to building hope every day by preventing substance abuse and suicide and promoting mental wellness.
 We have served thousands of people with addiction, mental health and suicide intervention services, treatment referral and drug prevention education.
 According to Oregon Business, Lines for Life is one of the 100 Best Nonprofits to Work for in the state.

 Position Summary: This position supervises Lines for Life’s Crisis Intervention Specialists and volunteers during the overnight shift to ensure that all crisis lines calls are answered with care and compassion, and within the scope of the program.
+We’re looking for someone who has a graduate degree, experience in the field of crisis intervention, and leadership skills.
 This position requires the ability to work four shifts a week, triage phone calls, and provide constructive feedback.
+This position offers the option to telecommute 1 of the 4 days per week.

 - Demonstrate the culture of Lines for Life by modeling behavior that supports the organization’s goals and philosophies;